This is a list of The 48 Laws of Power, and the bullet points provide a quick explanation.

 - Influence beats dominance.
 Direct people gracefully, master the art of gentle influence

 - Appeal to hearts (emotions) first and foremost.
-Then deal with the minds (rationality)
+Then deal with the mind (rationality)

 Law 44: Disarm and Infuriate with the Mirror Effect

-- Copy with they do: it’s a great technique to stir water and make them angry and emotionally unhinged
+- Copy what they do: it’s a great technique to stir water and make them angry and emotionally unhinged

 Law 45: Preach the Need for Change, But Never Reform Too Much at Once